 You’ll need to reference information in your most recent paycheck stub, and last year’s federal income tax return.
 If you’re married or filing jointly, you’ll also need the same documents from your spouse or partner.

-The IRS recommends that workers check their tax withholding and complete a new W-4 every year and when their financial situation changes due to marriage, divorce, a new job, the birth or adoption of a child or retirement, among other big life changes.
+The IRS recommends that workers check their tax withholding and complete a new W-4 every year.
+Also when their financial situation changes due to marriage, divorce, a new job, among other big life changes.

-To make changes to your W-4, download a copy of the form on the IRS website and fill it out using the suggestions from the estimator, then submit it to your employer.
+To make changes to your W-4, download a copy of the form on the IRS website.
+Then, fill it out using the suggestions from the estimator, then submit it to your employer.

 If you feel you’re on course for a hefty tax bill next April, remember you can also opt to make a payment or increase estimated quarterly tax payments to the IRS.